irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

 ### 2.3 User Interface Design

-Provide a list of the page templates you plan to create and supplement your description with UI sketches or screenshots.
-Make sure to mention which user-stories in your “Requirements and Use Cases" document will utilize these interfaces for user interaction.

 1. Student sign in page<br>This page includes a form for students to sign into their account, a button to switch to instructor sign in, and a button to register.<br>
 User story: 1
   <kbd>